NadaMohamedAbdAllah8/Import-employees/README.md

 ## Features

-1. Import employees, using POST api/employee/import
+1. Import employees, by uploading file, using POST api/employee

 As an admin you can